smhase/myAngular/01_MakingComponentsAndDataBinding/README.md

 1. Using 2 way data binding
 2. using local variable and passing it to the function from html to ts
 3. Using local variable and @ViewChild to get those variable to ts from html.

+## ng-content
+It is used to have HTML element passed down to the child.
+By default everything inside the child tag used in parent will be lost But if you use ng-content it will stay.